 As soon as a teenager turns 16 years of age, they are legally eligible to drive.
 For most youngsters, this is a huge milestone and achievement as it marks their approach into adulthood, and have more freedom.
 However, most often, the thrill of driving and speed can have dangerous, and fatal effects.

-These numbers are alarming, even when there are strict rules for graduating license and proper training.
+These numbers are alarming, even when there are strict rules for graduating licenses and proper training.
 The same survey also revealed that deaths due to motor vehicle accidents in male teens aged 16-19 years were twice that of female teens.

-Another disturbing fact is that more teen driving accidents are caused in presence of teenage passengers – the more the number of passengers, aged between 16 and 19 years, the higher the risk of a crash.
+Another disturbing fact is that more teen driving accidents are caused in the presence of teenage passengers – the more the number of passengers, aged between 16 and 19 years, the higher the risk of a crash.
 In 2018, 57 percent of the deaths of teenage passengers in passenger vehicles occurred in vehicles driven by another teenager.
-Among deaths of passengers of all ages, 12 percent occurred when a teenager was driving.
+Among the deaths of passengers of all ages, 12 percent occurred when a teenager was driving.

-A study by National Household Travel Survey conducted in 2017 indicated that the crash rate per mile driven is higher in new teen drivers, especially in the first month of getting their license.
+A study by the National Household Travel Survey conducted in 2017 indicated that the crash rate per mile driven is higher in new teen drivers, especially in the first month of getting their license.

 The factors that put teen drivers at risk